remove-bg/ts-coding-challenge/README.md

 - [VSCode](https://code.visualstudio.com/)
 - [IntelliJ](https://www.jetbrains.com/idea/)

+### Quickstart guide

+- Clone this repo
+- Run `yarn install` to install dependencies
+- Run `yarn test` to run the tests

 ### Background knowledge

 Kaleido/Canva is a very visual product, there are lots of images involved.
 Many of our backend services